heptarch/heptarch.github.io/drafts/cone.md

 </span>

 SIMPLICIO. <span style="padding-left: 40px; display:block">
 (*Appears surprised.*) Why no, I didn't realize I was wearing this. (*Takes off dunce cap.*) My apologies.
 Pray, let us continue.
 You were saying that we must inquire as to the purpose of examination.
 And as I averred, it is simplicity itself: to determine the student's merit.
-That is the very object of the "examination".
+That is the object of the "examination".
 For if it is not the student's merit, what is there to examine?
 Their caruncles?
 </span>

 SAGREDO. <span style="padding-left: 40px; display:block">